LouisRuncieman/TextAnalysis/README.md

 # Text Analysis

 Given a plain text file (or a directory of files), produce the following summary:
-* Interesting\* words used (and occurrences);
+* Interesting words used (and occurrences);
 * the files in which they appear (and occurrences);
 * The sentences in which they are used.

-\*Interesting words are defined as any word other than stopwords (defined by the NLTK Corpora Stopwords list) or any words appearing in `uninteresting_words.csv` which can updated over time.
+Interesting words are defined as any word other than stopwords or words appearing in `uninteresting_words.csv`.
+Stopwords are defined by the NLTK Corpora Stopwords list and `uninteresting_words.csv` is a manually curated list of 'uninteresting' words which can be updated over time by a subject-matter expert.

 ## `TextAnalyser`

-This class takes a raw text body (as a string) and generates word tokens and sentence tokens upon initilisation.
+This class takes a raw text body (as a string) and generates word tokens and sentence tokens upon initialisation.
 Once created, sentence tokens remain unchanged.
 Word tokens, however, have a number of methods to manipulate their content inplace.

 #### `expand_contractions_in_tokens`